 Step 1: Whether it’s a small pot or large one, make sure the dry rice is only 1/3 of the way up or less.
 When cooked, it expands like crazy.

 Step 2: Rinse the rice and pour out the cloudy water a couple times while the rice stays at the bottom.
-The more you do this, the more starches wash away and cause the rice to be softer and fluffier.
+The more you do this, the more starches wash away and causes the rice to be softer and fluffier.

 Step 5: Check on the rice after about 15 minutes.
 I carefully fluff it with a fork to see how cooked the bottom is compared to the top.
 If it seems soggy towards the bottom, leave the cover off and leave on low.
 If the whole thing seems dry, add a tiny bit more water, cover, and continue to cook on low.
 This seems tedious, but without an automatic cooker, different stove tops and burners changes everything.